Over 7 Decades of Legal Experience in Your Corner

 Domestic violence is often a heated, ugly, unplanned situation that simply went out of control.
-Often, the accusations are completely false, baseless, and are one party attempting to gain an advantage over the other party.
-In fact, many times, one person is trying to get revenge upon another for completely petty reasons.
+At times, the accusations are completely false, baseless, and are one party attempting to gain an advantage over the other party.
+One person may even be trying to get revenge upon another for completely petty reasons.